sparqs' AT scheme

 Some institutions choose Course Rep Training delivered directly by sparqs through our AT Scheme.
 Course reps receive two-part training involving an online self-directed study module and an interactive workshop led by one of our Associate Trainers (ATs).
 Our ATs are students at colleges or universities in Scotland.
 They are experienced reps, and work for us as trainers on a part-time basis.

-The scheme has been running successfully for over 18 years, delivering Introductory CRT (our recommended initial training for reps in Scotland) as well as a wider range of other CRT products designed for specific student groups.
+The scheme has been running successfully for 19 years, delivering Introductory CRT (our recommended initial training for reps in Scotland) as well as a wider range of other CRT products designed for specific student groups.
 For further details on these, see our overview CRT webpage.

 As an alternative, we can also train your own internal trainers (usually students but sometimes staff), who then train your course reps in-house.
 For more information, please see our IAT scheme webpage.